 Secured vs. Unsecured Starter Cards

 With a secured card, you put down a refundable security deposit — that deposit becomes your credit limit.
 Don't worry, your account activity gets reported to the credit bureaus just like any regular card.
 The deposit simply lowers the risk for the card issuer.
 An unsecured starter card, on the other hand, skips the deposit but usually comes with stricter approval requirements or lower limits.
-Either way, both types build your credit the exact same way: consistent on-time payments and keeping your utilization low.
+Either way, both types build your credit the exact same way: consistent on-time payments and keeping your utilization low — see what starter cards are available now.

 Types of Starter Cards